Create a custom virtual machine running Windows

-A custom virtual machine refers to a virtual machine you create using the From Gallery option because it gives you more configuration choices than the Quick Create option.
-These include:
+A custom virtual machine simply means a virtual machine that you create using the From Gallery option because it gives you more configuration choices than the Quick Create option.
+These choices include:

-- Connecting the VM to a virtual network
+- Connecting the virtual machine to a virtual network.

-- Installing the VM Agent and extensions, such as for antimalware
+- Installing the Azure Virtual Machine Agent and Azure Virtual Machine Extensions, such as for antimalware.

-- Adding the VM to an existing cloud service
+- Adding the virtual machine to existing cloud services.

-- Adding the VM to an availability set
+- Adding the virtual machine to an availability set.

-Important: If you want your virtual machine to use a virtual network so you can connect to it directly by hostname or set up cross-premises connections, make sure you specify the virtual network when you create the virtual machine.
+If you want your virtual machine to use a virtual network so you can connect to it directly by host name or set up cross-premises connections, make sure that you specify the virtual network when you create the virtual machine.
 A virtual machine can be configured to join a virtual network only when you create the virtual machine.
-For details on virtual networks, see Azure Virtual Network Overview.
+For details on virtual networks, see Azure Virtual Network overview.

 On the command bar at the bottom of the window, click New.